- Allosaurus and Ankylosaurus are listed here.

 Time: 155-145 million years ago

 Description: Stygimoloch was a bipedal herbivore that is famous for its thick, bony head.
-Its name means “thick-headed lizard,” and the species is featured predominantly in a few of the movies.
+Its name means “demon from the river Styx,” and the species is featured predominantly in a few of the movies.
 It was first discovered in North America.
 Stygimoloch was likely 15 feet long and weighed around 1000 lbs.

 Time: 70-66 million years ago